-195. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy and implementation of the North/Northeast Community Development Initiative including community economic development that will use public resources to stimulate the creation of new sources of household income and family-wage employment for community residents.
+195. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative includingcommunity economic development that will use public resources to stimulate the creation of new sources of household income and family-wage employment for community residents.
 The Williams & Russell project is designed as a Cultural-Business Hub as further elaborated in Finding 122.
 The 13th Amendment complies with this policy.